NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 ## ![icon](_static/PA/38px-NGSUIWeaponActionGunblade.png) Weapon Action
 (wa123)=
 ### {term}`WA123`
 The Weapon Action enables you to guard against an enemy attack with a slash.
+Repeatedly tapping the button will slash up to 3 times in succession with increasing {term}`DPS` for every Stage.

 ```{hint}
 After every slash you will be granted super armor and an omnidirectional guard for a short period of time depending on the stage.